guysutton/ModelCheck.jl/README.md

 ## 1. Installation

-`ModelCheck.jl` is currently unregistered, so it must be installed from GitHub directly, by entering the package manager (by typing `]` into the `Julia` REPL) and then specifying the source URL to this repository:
+`ModelCheck.jl` is currently unregistered so it must be installed from GitHub directly, by entering the package manager (by typing `]` into the `Julia` REPL) and then specifying the source URL to this repository:

 ```julia-repl
 julia> ]